ariatemplates/snippets.ariatemplates.com/README.md

 * **snippets.ariatemplates.com/samples/**

- `samples` is in charge of extracting a complete sample and launching it in an iframe through the araitemplate sample viewer.
+ `samples` is in charge of extracting a complete sample and launching it in an iframe through the ariatemplate sample viewer.

 * **snippets.ariatemplates.com/snippets/**

- `snippets` is in charge of extracting a source file. caching it and return a self executable piece of javascript that will embed an highlighted version of it directly in an html page.
+ `snippets` is in charge of extracting a source file, caching it and return a self executable piece of javascript that will embed an highlighted version of it directly in an html page.

 How to use it